 Are China and India the most promising countries for animal advocacy?
 A systematic country comparison

 Most of the time, the decision is not obvious.
-For example, China accounts for ~48% of the total global production of farm animals but received only a small percentage of funding and attention compared to the USA, which that accounts for only 1.95% of total production.
+For example, China accounts for ~48% of the total global production of farm animals but receives only a small percentage of funding and attention compared to the USA, which accounts for only 1.95% of total global production of farmed animals.

 Does it mean that China should be prioritized over other countries?
 Given the political and legal situation, such as strict governmental regulation of NGOs or lack of animal protection laws, progress in this country might be less tractable.
 Additionally, with almost all large problems, the absolute scale of the problem isn’t the most important factor to consider.
 That’s because almost always, the relative impact of work in a given country is not going to be capped because we reach the maximum scale of animals that can be affected, but because it is going to be slowed down or stopped by other factors much faster than they will by the total capacity of the problem.
 For example, if in China there is only $100,000 of total funding for animal activism, it doesn't really matter how big the animal production is from the scale perspective as long as it’s much larger than we are likely to help effectively with $100,000.